Our rehabilitation goals

 Melville Mine

-In 2005 Whitehaven acquired the mining lease for the area as part of the purchase of Namoi Mining, and took on responsibility for rehabilitation of the disused site.
-The site is at the base of the prominent Black Jack Hill and is highly visible from nearby roads and residences, and Whitehaven worked with neighbouring landholders to ensure the area would have a final landform and land use suitable to the local context, which in this case is grazing land integrated with the surrounding farm land and Black Jack Hill.
-We are monitoring and maintaining the area as the grassland develops and expect to recommence grazing in 2023-24, before achieving mine closure by around 2030.
+The site is at the base of the prominent Black Jack Hill and is highly visible from nearby roads and residences.
+Whitehaven has worked with neighbouring landholders to ensure the area would have a final landform and use suitable to the local context – grazing land integrated with the surrounding farm land and Black Jack Hill.

 Progress